DS202-at-ISU/lab-1-lab-1-team-6/README.md

 Canvas (only one submission per team) to signal to the instructors that you are done with your submission.

-This is a line added by Keegan
-This is a line added by Simeon from RStudio
+This is a line added by Keegan This is a line added by Simeon from RStudio

 This is a line added by Nick from RStudio

+Simeon: It went smoothly and we had no problems with anything involving Git or RStudio.

+Keegan: I’ve already used Git before, but adding the repository to RStudio was very simple.
+Then committing/pushing was also seamless.

+Nick: I got everything set up pretty easy

+Nick: I didn’t wind up running into any errors - I already had git and RStudio set up earlier this week, but I did have some small trouble finding the UI options for git within RStudio.

+Nick: I think we were meant to run into merge conflicts?
+Either we managed our pulls/pushes very well or got very lucky and didn’t run into anything that wasn’t very easy to solve.